 Lastly is a Rotary Cutter (aff link) with a sharp Rotary Blade (aff link).
-This wonderful tool allows you to easily cut though multiple layers of fabric with accuracy.
+This wonderful tool allows you to easily cut through multiple layers of fabric with accuracy.
 Charm squares are much simpler to sew when they are the proper size!
 Don’t spend needless time fussing with squares that don’t fit.
 Use the right tools and enjoy your quilting without any cutting hassles.

 How Many Charm Squares Are in a Fat Quarter